 Please see if the answer to your question is listed below.
 You can also try searching ALL of the FAQs by clicking the 'Search' button below.
-If you still can't find the answer you are looking for, 'Ask a question.'

 - What does the Admissions Committee consider when reviewing my application?

 - Will Xavier accept transfer credit from graduate work I've already completed at another institution?

 - What kinds of financial aid are available to graduate students at Xavier?

 - Is financial aid available for part-time graduate students?

 - Does Xavier offer workshops for graduate credit?

 - When do I have to pay for my classes?